Chronic obstructive pulmonary disease: Other conditions

-COPD often occurs along with a number of other conditions (comorbidities) due in part to shared risk factors.
+COPD often occurs along with several other conditions (comorbidities) due in part to shared risk factors.
 Common comorbidities include cardiovascular disease, skeletal muscle dysfunction, metabolic syndrome, osteoporosis, depression, anxiety, asthma and lung cancer.
 Alpha-1 antitrypsin deficiency (A1AD) is an important risk factor for COPD.
 It is advised that everybody with COPD be screened for A1AD.
 Metabolic syndrome has been seen to affect up to fifty percent of those with COPD and significantly affects the outcomes.
 When comorbid with COPD there is more systemic inflammation.
 It is not known if it co-exists with COPD or develops as a consequence of the pathology.
-Metabolic syndrome on its own has a high rate of morbidity and mortality and this rate is amplified when comorbid with COPD.
+Metabolic syndrome on its own has a high rate of morbidity and mortality, and this rate is amplified when comorbid with COPD.
 Tuberculosis is a risk factor for the development of COPD, and is also a potential comorbidity.
 Most people with COPD die from comorbidities and not from respiratory problems.

 Anxiety and depression are often complications of COPD.
-Other complications include a reduced quality of life and increased disability, cor pulmonale, frequent chest infections including pneumonia, secondary polycythemia, respiratory failure, pneumothorax, lung cancer, and cachexia (muscle wasting).
+Other complications include reduced quality of life and increased disability, cor pulmonale, frequent chest infections including pneumonia, secondary polycythemia, respiratory failure, pneumothorax, lung cancer, and cachexia (muscle wasting).

+Along with these complications, there is an associated risk of developing pulmonary hypertension.
+The estimated prevalence of pulmonary hypertension complicating COPD was reported at 39% in a meta-analysis.
+Of the people with COPD listed for lung transplantation, 82% were documented as having pulmonary hypertension via right heart catheterization, noting a mean pulmonary arterial pressure greater than 20mm Hg.
+Despite pulmonary hypertension being relatively rare in people with COPD, mild elevations of pulmonary arterial pressure can lead to worse outcomes, including risk of death.

-Cognitive impairment is common in those with COPD as it is for other lung conditions that affect airflow.
+Cognitive impairment is common in those with COPD, as it is for other lung conditions that affect airflow.
 Cognitive impairment is associated with the declining ability to cope with the basic activities of daily living.

-It is unclear if those with COPD are at greater risk of contracting COVID-19, though if infected they are at risk of hospitalization and developing severe COVID-19.
+It is unclear if those with COPD are at greater risk of contracting COVID-19, though if infected, they are at risk of hospitalization and developing severe COVID-19.
+However, laboratory and clinical studies are showing a possibility of certain inhaled corticosteroids for COPD providing a protective role against COVID-19.

-Differentiating COVID-19 symptoms from an exacerbation is difficult; mild prodromal symptoms may delay its recognition and where they include loss of taste or smell COVID-19 is to be suspected.
+Differentiating COVID-19 symptoms from an exacerbation is difficult; mild prodromal symptoms may delay its recognition, and where they include loss of taste or smell, COVID-19 is to be suspected.